tspurway/pymdb-lightning/README.md

 It's got an excellent and very rich API (duplicate key b+ trees, read/write/del cursors, burst writes, etc).

 It is fast.
 I compares very favourably to kyotocabinet (faster than KCH in my application).

+It's tiny.
+It compiles to a library < 32K in size.

 Unfortunately, the C source for MDB is buried deep inside OpenLDAP.
 I have copied the latest source into the lib/ directory, and will resync occasionally.